jcoeman/jcoeman/README.md

 My name is Josh and I studied statistics and pure math at Berkeley.
 My expertise is in the following areas:

-- Generalized Linear Models
+- Generalized linear models
 - Prediction and feature engineering
-- Actuarial and financial risk analysis methods
+- Financial risk analysis methods

 <!--
 **jcoeman/jcoeman** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.